-The Solid Waste Director directs the overall daily activities at the landfill and provides short and long range analysis, plan development for various solid and hazardous waste functions and activities, conducts analysis of annual waste streams, recommends the development of new programs that result in diversion and/or reduction of the waste stream, and conducts studies of special areas of emphasis.
+The Deputy Solid Waste Director directs the overall daily activities at the landfill and provides short and long range analysis, plan development for various solid and hazardous waste functions and activities, conducts analysis of annual waste streams, recommends the development of new programs that result in diversion and/or reduction of the waste stream, and conducts studies of special areas of emphasis.

-Account Clerks perform the full range of record-keeping work in the detailed maintenance of the financial status of the Solid Waste Management Department, maintain accurate details of daily receipts and transactions, and monitor charge account activities of approved customers, and accomplish secretarial duties for the department.
+An Account Clerk performs the full range of record-keeping work in the detailed maintenance of the financial status of the Solid Waste Management Department, maintains accurate details of daily receipts and transactions, and monitors charge account activities of approved customers, and accomplishes secretarial duties for the department.